Degree Fields

 Industry Overview

-All organizations today rely on computer and information technology to conduct business and operate more efficiently.
-Often, however, these institutions do not have the internal resources to effectively implement new technologies or satisfy their changing needs.
-When faced with these limitations, organizations turn to the computer systems design and related services industry to meet their specialized needs on a contract or customer basis.
+Virtually all organizations rely on computer and information technology to conduct business and operate efficiently.
+Many institutions, however, do not have the internal resources to effectively design, implement, or manage the products and systems that they need.
+When faced with such limitations, organizations often turn to the computer systems design and related services industry.

 Computer facilities management services usually are offered at the customer's site.
-Establishments offering these services provide onsite management and operation of clients' computer systems and facilities, as well as facilities support services.
+Establishments offering these services provide onsite management and operation of the client’s computer systems and facilities, as well as facilities support services.

 Working Environment